xaynetwork/xayn_ai/README.md

 - `rustup target add wasm32-unknown-unknown`
 - [nodejs](https://nodejs.org/en/) (only if you want to run the tests on nodejs)

+All `wasm-pack` commands below are to be run in the directory `xayn-ai-ffi-wasm/`.

 #### Building the WASM module

 ```